Table of Contents

 You can test drive the backend tools of the plugin for free.

 One more nice WordPress maintenance mode plugin that you can get at just $15 for one website (all elite features included!).
-There is also a free version that is very generous: such feature as countdown timer that is usually paid in other similar plugins, is offered for free with EZP Coming Soon.
+There is also a free version with such feature as a countdown timer, which typically comes paid in other similar coming soon plugins for WordPress.

 Let’s dive into the most interesting features of the Pro version of the WordPress edit coming soon page:

 - Fully customizable page with configurable logo, fonts and effects.